kitnil/guix-artwork/website/posts/packaging-tutorial.md

 # A Scheme crash-course

-As we've seen above, basic packages don't require much Scheme knowledge, if none at all.
+As we've seen above, basic packages don't require much Scheme knowledge, if at all.
 But as you progress and your desire to write more and more complex packages grows, it will become both necessary and empowering to hone your Lisper skills.